 The edges of the supporting structure are further revealed by small chamfers and large rounded gaps on all the “covering surfaces” in order to create a dialogue with the strict metal structure and create another distinctive feature of the collection.

-Then it is all about using contrasting colours and finishes between the various elements involved in order to present a more unexpected or classical piece.
+Then it is all about using contrasting colors and finishes between the various elements involved in order to present a more unexpected or classical piece.

 Using the same design language and construction logic, different types of cabinet/sideboard have been created.